• Home

 Probably not.

-While clutter-free is a great goal to aspire to, it’s not really ideal or realistic for most of us.
+While clutter-free is a great goal to aspire to, it's not ideal or realistic for most of us.

 I don’t want to become a mom who’s so obsessed with keeping things clean that she makes the rest of her family miserable.